Marques Bolden: Milwaukee Bucks / Wisconsin Herd (2023–2024)

 On October 2, 2023, Bolden once again signed with the Milwaukee Bucks. and on October 21, his deal was converted into a two-way contract.
 On January 7, 2024, he was waived by the Bucks and five days later, he joined the Wisconsin Herd.

 Charlotte Hornets / Greensboro Swarm (2024)

 On February 20, 2024, Bolden signed a 10-day contract with the Charlotte Hornets and on March 2, he signed a two-way contract.
 He recorded his first career high at the last NBA season game winning against Cavaliers with 14 points, 8 rebounds, 2 assists, 4 blocks and 1 steal over 30 minutes.
 On July 3, he was waived by the Hornets.

-Santa Cruz Warriors (2025–present)
+Santa Cruz Warriors (2025–2026)

 Bolden joined the Golden State Warriors for both the 2024 and 2025 NBA Summer Leagues.
 For the 2025–26 season, he was added to the training camp roster of the Warriors' G League affiliate, the Santa Cruz Warriors.